Startup valuation methods are the ways in which a startup business owner can work out the value of their company.

 The Berkus Method assigns a range of values to the progress startup business owners have made in their attempts to get the startup off of the ground.

-The Scorecard Valuation Method uses the average pre-money valuation of other seed/startup businesses in the area, and then judges the startup that needs valuing against them using a scorecard in order to get an accurate valuation.
+The Scorecard Valuation Method uses the average pre-money valuation of other seed/startup businesses in the area and then judges the startup that needs valuing against them using a scorecard in order to get an accurate valuation.
 The comparison is done using factors such as market size, revenue, growth prospects, etc.

 The Risk Factor Summation Method compares 12 elements of the target startup to what could be expected in a fundable and possibly profitable seed/startup using the same average pre-money valuation of pre-revenue startups in the area as the Scorecard method.